-Gregory Harrington has extensive experience in major international financial transactions in Latin America, particularly in the area of capital markets and banking.
+Gregory Harrington is the co-head of Arnold & Porter’s Sovereign Finance practice.
+He has extensive experience in major international financial transactions in Latin America, particularly in the area of capital markets and banking.
 Mr. Harrington's practice includes corporate and project finance, including equity and debt securities sold pursuant to US Securities and Exchange Commission (SEC) registration, Rule 144A or Regulation S; and listings on the New York, London, Luxembourg, and Irish Stock Exchanges; Securities Act, Securities Exchange Act, and Investment Company Act compliance; and advising sponsors and lenders in connection with project finance transactions.

 - Caribbean Development Bank in connection with its US$175,000,000 Floating Rate Notes offered and sold under Rule 144A/Regulation S.

 - The Depository Trust & Clearing Corporation in its offering of US$400,000,000 Fixed-to-Floating Rate Non-Cumulative Perpetual Preferred Stock, Series C.

 - Camposol S.A.
 (Peru) in connection with its US$125,000,000 9.875% Senior Notes due 2017 offered and sold under Rule 144A/Regulation S.